 The dual degree is an 84-credit-hour program that can be completed in three years.
-This combines the two-year, 48-credit-hour Master of Urban Planning with the two year, 60-credit-hour Master of Business Administration.
-Each student must take at least 45 credits of Business School courses and at least 30 credits of Urban and Regional Planning courses with an additional 9 credits registered in either program.
+This combines the two-year, 48-credit-hour master of urban planning with the two-year, 57-credit-hour master of business administration.
+Each student must take at least 45 credits of Business School courses and at least 30 credits of urban and regional planning courses with an additional 9 credits registered for in either program.
 Students must meet the requirements of both programs.
-Total credit hours needed 30 and 45 and 9 = 84.
+Total credit hours needed 30 + 45 + 9 = 84.
 Both schools must agree to admission of a student to the dual degree.